We at CatTime love our daily dose of cat facts. If you’ve come looking for facts about totally terrific tortoiseshell cats, you’re in the right place!

 Tortoiseshell cats are so named for their distinctive, two-toned coats.
 Their coats resemble tortoiseshell, an ornate material produced from — you guessed it — the shells of tortoises.

-Tortoiseshell cats, or “torties” as they are affectionately known, have a coat that combines two colors other than white that are usually in large patches or closely mixed.
-Most torties have a ginger and black coat that may vary in shades and patterns.
+Tortoiseshell cats, or “torties” as they’re affectionately known, have coats that combine two colors other than white that are usually in large patches or closely mixed.
+Most torties have ginger and black coats that may vary in shades and patterns.

 Torties Are Almost Always Female

-Tortoiseshell Kitties Make An Appearance In Folklore
+Tortoiseshell Kitties Appear In Folklore

 Even today, torties still hold a place in superstition.
-In the United States, torties are known as “money cats” and are believed to bring in good luck.
+In the United States, torties are known as “money cats” and are believed to bring good luck.

 ‘Torti-tude’ Is A Real Thing Backed By Science!

 Many tortie lovers may notice that tortoiseshell cats and calicoes tend to have a bit of cat-itude.
 In fact, so many tortoiseshell loving humans have experience this sass that they’ve even given it its own name: torti-tude.